mtandon09/shiny_FI_network/README.md

 # shiny_FI_network
-Shiny app for plotting gene functional interaction networks
+## Shiny app for plotting gene functional interaction networks
+Currently only accepts manually entered genes (expression/mutation data not implemented yet)

+Use cases:
+- Enter a few genes to view their interacting neighbors
+- Enter a large list (say top 250 differentially expressed genes) and exclude neighbors to view interactions among them
+- Enter a mature microRNA name, and view interacting neighbors, with or without the Reactome FI data

+To do: enable file upload to overlay fold-change or mutation data

 ## How to run
 ### Install Required Packages